-There are many ways to configure backups and restores.
-To make Cloud Backup work best for you, it helps to understand some of the tradeoffs you make when you configure the many options available to you.
+You can configure backups and restores in many ways.
+To make Cloud Backup work for you, it helps to understand some of the trade-offs you make when you configure the many options available to you.

-NOTE: With Performance Cloud Servers, Cloud Monitoring will only monitor the system disk.
+Note: With Performance Cloud Servers, Cloud Monitoring only monitors the system disk.
 The data disk is not monitored.
-For data disk backup, Cloud Block Storage should be used.
+For data disk backup, use Cloud Block Storage.

-When trying to determine how often to back up a file, there are three variables to consider:
+When trying to determine how often to back up a file, consider the following variables:

 Criticality is the most important factor to consider when making backup decisions.
-The more critical the file is to your business operations, the more often you’ll want to back this file up.
+The more critical the file is to your business operations, the more often you want to back up this file.

-Size is an important consideration if the speed of backups/restores is important to you.
-Large files take longer to backup and to restore.
-It may be wise to backup large files less frequently.
+If the speed of backups and restores is important to you, then size is an important consideration.
+Large files take longer to back up and to restore.
+It might be wise to back up large files less frequently.

 Data churn is the last variable to consider, and perhaps the trickiest to handle.
 Files that change often invalidate blocks that have been stored previously.
-Depending on criticality, it may still be wise to snapshot files with high data churn and backup those snapshots.
+Depending on criticality, it might be wise to snapshot files with high data churn and back up those snapshots.